aureliengervasi/udacity_data_analist/P7 - Design an A B Test/README.md

 - **Net conversion**: *number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button.* (dmin= 0.0075)

-One of the goal of this experiment is to show that, even with the trial screener, the number of students that stay enrolled after the 14-day boundary stays roughly the same.
-To validate this assumption, this metric should not change significantly.
+One of the goal of this experiment is to show that, even with the trial screener, the number of students that stay enrolled after the 14-day boundary is not reduced.
+To validate this assumption, this metric should not decrease significantly.

 Another solution could have been to have also chosen the retention metric, but as its probability is close to 50%, it would lead to a very high number of page views to spot significant changes.

+### Unused metrics

+- **Number of user-ids**: *number of users who enroll in the free trial.* (dmin=50)

+This metric could have been chosen as an evaluation metric, as the experiment is supposed reduce it significantly.
+But as it is an absolute value, and not a ratio, its variation also depends on the number of students that ends up in the group.
+This dependency makes it a relatively poor evaluation metrics to my opinion.

+- **Retention**: *number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout.* (dmin=0.01)

+This metric could have been used as an evaluation metrics.
+We could logically expect that it would increase, as the students who enroll are more likely to remain enrolled past the 14-day boundary.

+But as its baseline value is close to 0.5 (0.53), it would lead to a very high number of samples (4 655 238 page views without the Bonferroni correction!) to validate the test power.

 ## Measuring Standard Deviation